bjericks/mimc-hash-gen/README.md

 multiplier performs the round function, but you may replace the multiplier with another multiplier module to further optimize performance.

-To test the functionality of the MiMC hash generator, simply run the included tests with
+To test the functionality of the MiMC hash generator and Scala model, simply run the included tests with
 ```sh
 sbt test
 ```